Last Updated on 4 May 2022 by admin

 The evolution of a CISO

 The role was first introduced in response to cyber attacks from a specific Russian hacker in the 90s.
-Since it has transformed - there are countless new responsibilities as the position has evolved alongside technological progression.
-61% of companies don’t have a CISO (or any lead security professional) which is a big risk in light of mounting threat.
-New challenges include:
+Since it has transformed – there are countless new responsibilities as the position has evolved alongside technological progression.
+61% of companies don’t have a CISO (or any lead security professional) which is a big risk in light of the mounting threat.

 - A vast and dynamic digital landscape to manage with more reliance on devices, IoT, and cloudification across a number of verticals